 The trail leads us through extraordinary landscapes.
 First we go around the beautiful lake that shines at the foot of Mt Loðmundur.
 Then we climb up the northern flank of the Caldera de Hrafntinnusker and enter the pastel colors of acid volcanism.
 Extraordinary view of the Landmannalaugar valley.
 We begin the descent towards the refuge and the campsite of the valley, a little surprised to meet suddenly so many people after 4 days of wonderful loneliness.
 After a bath in the famous hot water river in the middle of a marsh covered with cotton grass, In the evening we regain the tranquility of Landmannahellir.

-Day 5: Ascencion to the Hrafntinnusker Caldera
+Day 5: Caldera of Hrafntinnusker

-In the late morning, we begin the easy climb of the rim of the caldera, then move south through the vast circus towards Mont Laufafell.
+We begin the easy climb of the rim of the caldera, then move south through the vast circus towards Mont Laufafell.
 The metaphor for Hrafntinnusker “Black Raven Reefs" is a fine example of the ancient and natural metaphorical poetry of Iceland.
 It means reefs or obsidian (Hrafntinna), Hrafn for raven and Tinna for intense black.
 A black vitrified lava with sometimes blue or green reflections, sharp like a razor blade that spreads here on the gentle pastoral hills of acidic rocks of the caldera.
 We are going to see carefully the innumerable solfatares with pools of bubbling mud, jets of powerful and noisy vapors.
-On the edge of the caldera we reach a flatness of black slag that leads us to the Mount Hekla which dominates the horizon.
+On the edge of the caldera we reach a flatness of black slag that leads to the Mount Hekla which dominates the horizon.

 Day 6: Fjallabak South to Tindfjöll